VOLT

 Particles and per-atom data

-Alongside the usual fields such as atom ID, type, and coordinates, VOLT can also surface additional per-atom properties extracted from the dump or generated by an analysis.
+The Particles tab provides a frame-level table of atoms and their properties: atom ID, type, coordinates, and any additional per-atom properties extracted from the dump or generated by an analysis.

 Color coding and filters

-Color coding maps a property to a gradient, which is useful when you want to see variation rather than exact values.
-Filters let you isolate or remove subsets of atoms based on property rules.
-Both actions create scene artifacts instead of destructively rewriting the original trajectory view.
+Color coding maps a property to a gradient.
+Filters isolate or remove subsets of atoms based on property rules.
+Both create scene artifacts rather than modifying the original trajectory view, enabling comparison against the baseline.

 Scene artifacts

-Every color mapping, particle filter result, or plugin-generated 3D exposure can appear as an artifact in the scene.
-You can toggle artifacts on and off, switch between them, and use them to compare different analytical views of the same timestep.
+Color mappings, particle filter results, and plugin-generated 3D exposures appear as artifacts in the scene.
+Artifacts can be toggled on and off and switched between to compare analytical views of the same timestep.

 Public sharing and downloads